-Prince Edward Island has recently dedicated funds for upgrading the training of mental health professionals to enhance their capacity to support people harmed by gambling.
-We hope that Nova Scotia will follow suit and that resources will be directed not only to treatment but also to prevention and health promotion initiatives including partnerships with, and financial support of, the work of community-led organizations across the province.
+Both Nova Scotia and Prince Edward Island have recently dedicated funds for upgrading the training of mental health professionals to enhance their capacity to support people harmed by gambling.
+We hope that resources will continue to be directed not only to treatment but also to prevention and health promotion initiatives including partnerships with, and financial support of, the work of community-led organizations across the province.